Shop closed for the month of March to prepare for the spring season. Re-opening in April!

 Echeveria rainbow – cold stress

-Drought is the final way to induce stress in succulents.
-In their native environments, succulents are sometimes forced to endure weeks or even months without water.
+Drought is the final way to induce stress in succulents, and it ties in with root maturity.
+In habitat, succulents are sometimes forced to endure weeks or even months without water.
 These periods of drought induce stress colours in some species.
 Even in strong light, some plants may remain green if watered regularly, but become colourful after drying out.
 Plants that are larger or well established respond best to drought stress.
 Very small or not-established plants may simply wither or die if exposed to drought.
 If the plant starts to look shrivelled, it’s time to water- it’s getting too dehydrated.
-Sometimes drought stress is not achieved until the roots have filled the pot.
-In the past I have purchased cuttings from stressed plants, often colourful.
-Once planted, they often revert to green while rooting but become colourful again later after the roots filled the pot.
-When roots fill a pot, the soil drys out faster after watering, resulting in more drought and stress response.

 Freshly planted Crosby’s Prolific aloe – no stress; green foliage